malathit/malathit.github.io/_posts/2020-08-14-spring-boot-jaeger-istio.md

 - [Istio](https://istio.io/latest/docs/setup/getting-started/#download) is installed in the minikube cluster

 #### Jaeger
-In the microservice architecture, distributed tracing help us understand where there is performance issue or where the failure occured in a flow.
+In the microservice architecture, distributed tracing help us understand better when there is performance issue or when  failure happens.
 Jaeger help us enable the distributed tracing with minimal code changes in our application.
 #### Trace & Spans
 `Trace` & `Spans` are the 2 main blocks of Jaeger.
-A trace represents a complete flow that happened in an application.
+A trace represents a complete flow and the services involved in the flow.
 A span represents a single unit in a trace, that has a name, a start and end time .
 A trace has multiple spans.

 #### Jaeger without Istio
 Jaeger works by propogating trace headers in the request.
 At the start of the flow, a trace and span is created.
 Then the subsequent services in the flow creates a new span and add them to the trace created at the start.
 Also it is the responsibility of individual services to push the trace & span information to the jaeger service.